ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 ### NFC EEPROM API

-The one HAL API that vendors have to implement to implement a `NFCEEPROMDriver` driver are the following virtual methods.
+To create the hardware-specific APIs to add support for a new NFC EEPROM, vendors need to derive from `NFCEEPROMDriver` and implement its virtual methods.

 From the upper layer's point of view, the EEPROM is a byte array that can be read from or written to.
 Long operations (reads, writes, erasures) must happen asynchronously.
 Booleans indicate whether a particular operation was succesful.
-The upper layer is handled by encoding.

 Address 0 means the start of the NDEF buffer (not necessarily at address 0 in the EEPROM).

 When a buffer is passed to the backend, the reference remains valid until the corresponding event is called.

-The `set_size()` command is called to change the size of the buffer (within the limits set by `get_max_size()`).
+The `set_size()` command is called to change the size of the NDEF buffer (within the limits set by `get_max_size()`).
 Inversely, that buffer size can be read using `get_size()`.

 `start_session()` and `end_session()` are used before a series of memory operations to allow the driver to lock or unlock the RF interface during these operations to avoid having concurrent access to the memory.